 in Compound Seasoning

 Compound seasoning is a mixture of multiple seasonings, with various flavors and tastes.
-L-Glutamic acid plays an important role in compound seasonings, enhancing the overall flavor layering.
+L-glutamic acid powder plays an important role in compound seasonings, enhancing the overall flavor layering.

 Flavor coordination